Equal Housing Lender. Bank NMLS #381076. Member FDIC.

 Hi, thank you for tuning into today’s Emerald GEM, which stands for Get Educated in Minutes.
 I’m Matthew Lee, director of Wealth Strategies for Wilmington Trust’s Emerald Family Office & Advisory and your host for today’s podcast.
 In today’s GEM, I’m going to answer the question: How can holding a vacation home in a limited liability company enhance an overall estate plan?

 Here at Wilmington Trust, we often work with clients who own vacation homes in addition to their primary residences.
 Frequently, these properties have significant economic value, sometimes comprising a sizable portion of a client’s overall net worth, but also hold sentimental value as the location of cherished family memories, holidays, and other milestone events.
-Because these properties can have such great value, both monetary and emotional, it’s critical that they be specifically incorporated into an overall wealth and estate plan.
+Because these properties can have such great value, both monetary and emotional, it’s often critical that they be specifically incorporated into an overall wealth and estate plan.

 When it comes to planning for a vacation home, no one plan is going to be right for every family or every type of property.
 Like the families and homes themselves, each plan needs to be unique and customized to meet the specific goals of the family and to address the particulars of the real estate.
-The right plan could include holding property in individual or joint name, in the name of a trust, whether revocable or irrevocable, or in the name of an entity, like a limited liability company or partnership.
+The right plan could include holding property in individual or joint name, in the name of a trust, whether revocable or irrevocable, or in the name of an entity, like a limited liability company.
 Sometimes it includes a combination of these, for example, holding property in an entity that’s owned by a trust.

 Each of these options should be considered when incorporating a vacation home into an estate plan before deciding on the best course of action.
 On today’s podcast, we’ll focus on one particular strategy—holding property in a limited liability company, or LLC, and discuss how that could accomplish a number of common planning goals, including facilitating wealth transfer, simplifying estate administration, and implementing a governance structure.
 And with that, let’s get to it.